 State and federal historic preservation laws require that qualified professionals be employed on historic preservation projects.
 Property owners and project sponsors have legal responsibilities when:

-- A project involves federal funds, licenses, permits or approval; - Project land is owned or controlled by a state agency or a political subdivision of the state; and - A historical designation, preservation easement or covenant requires review of proposed work.
+A project involves federal funds, licenses, permits or approval;

+- Project land is owned or controlled by a state agency or an political subdivision of the state; and - A historical designation or covenant requires review of proposed work.

 The National Historic Preservation Act requires federal agencies to consult with the State Historic Preservation Officer (SHPO) to minimize damage to important historic and prehistoric properties whenever projects involve federal funds, licenses, permits or approval.
 In Texas, the Executive Director of the THC serves as SHPO.
 Projects reviewed under the National Historic Preservation Act must be conducted by professionals who meet the qualification standards listed in the federal publication Archeology and Historic Preservation: Secretary of the Interior's Standards and Guidelines (copy available from the THC).

 Under the Antiquities Code of Texas, project sponsors are required to obtain permits from the THC for work proposed on designated historic buildings and to notify the THC whenever projects occurring on land owned or controlled by a political subdivision of the state involve disturbance to 5 or more acres or the excavation of 5000 or more cubic yards of soil, when a project will occur in a historic district or if an archeological site is recorded within the project area.

 An archeological permit may only be issued to a professional archeologist who meets the definition of Principal Investigator presented in the Rules of Practice and Procedure, which are contained in Title 13, Texas Administrative Code, Chapter 26.
 Under this definition, a Principal Investigator must be a professional archeologist who holds a graduate degree and/or is listed in the Register of Professional Archeologists or has successfully completed investigations under an Antiquities Permit prior to June 1, 1993.
 In addition, a Principal Investigator who holds a defaulted permit is ineligible to receive a new permit (a permit goes into default when permit obligations have not been completed by the expiration date of the permit).

-The Rules of Practice and Procedure also specify levels of education and experience for historians and architects hired to work on projects under the Antiquities Code.
+The Rules of Practice and Procedure also specify levels of education and experience for historians and architects hired to work on state projects under the Antiquities Code.
 Historians must have a graduate degree in history or a closely related field, or a bachelor degree in history or a closely related field plus one of the following: two years of professional experience or substantial research and publication in the field of history.
 Preservation architects must have a professional degree in architecture or a state license to practice architecture, plus one of the following: at least one year of graduate study in architectural preservation or closely related field, or at least one year of full-time professional experience on historic preservation projects.

 State law also requires that the THC be notified in writing of proposed work on historic courthouses and Recorded Texas Historic Landmark buildings.
 In addition, owners of buildings that have received federal or state financial assistance in the past, through grants or income tax credits, are required to provide written notification of proposed work.